RGB-WG/RFC/RGB-20.md

 If it has a value, this value provides a limit for the further asset inflation.
 If the value is not present, the possible inflation is unlimited.

-### Get the history of secondary issues (inflation)
+### Get the history of inflation

-Take the value in `global.issued`, which is an array.
+Take the values in `global.issued` and `global.burned`, which are arrays.
-The individual state entries in that array contain the information of the height at which the issue has happened and the number of the issued assets at that point.
+The individual state entries in that array contain the information of the height at which the issue or burn has happened and the number of the issued/burned assets at that point.

 ### Get circulating asset supply

-For a non-inflatable asset, `computed.issuedSupply` must always be defined and contain the total supply.
+For a non-inflatable asset, `computed.supply` must always be defined and contain circulating supply which is always equal to the the total supply.

-For an inflatable asset, check `computed.issuedSupply`, which reflects the known part of the issued supply.
-However, there might be issues that are not known.
+For an inflatable asset, check `computed.supply`, which reflects the known part of the issued supply minus burned supply (if any).
+However, there might be issues or burns that are not known.
 This can be detected by checking whether seal definition in `owned.inflationRight` is spent by some bitcoin transaction: if it is spent, the total circulating supply is not known and the wallet should request the latest updates from the asset issuer.

 ### Get maximum possible asset supply